Stainless Steel 316 Flanges

 The chemical composition of Stainless Steel 316 flanges is unique as it contains 16-18% of chromium, 10-14% of nickel, and a very important addition of 2-3 percent of molybdenum.
 Copper and silica as well as phosphorus are also present in small quantities in this composition.
 The greater level of chromium is what gives it exceptional resistance to corrosion in a wide range of environments.
 Moreover, this grade is preferred as it has favorable welding and forming properties into other shapes.

 Stainless Steel flanges come in many variations and pressure classes to suit industrial needs.
 Standard classes range from 150 up to 2500, with classes like Class 150 ANSI SS 316 Flanges being very common.
 The product types include the SS 316 Slip On Flange, often used with seamless pipes where the ability to adjust the pipe position before welding is beneficial.
 Other essential types are the ASME SA182 SS 316 Weld Neck Flange for high-pressure systems, the ANSI B16.5 SS 316 Blind Flange used to seal off a pipe end, and the Stainless Steel 316 RTJ Flange which uses a special joint design for enhanced sealing.
-The industry standard, ANSI B16.5, defines the dimensions for flanges from 1/2 inch to 48 inches.
+The industry standard, ANSI B16.5, defines the dimensions for flanges from 1/2 inch to 24 inches, with large-bore sizes from 26" to 60" covered under ASME B16.47.
 Choosing the correct flange type, such as the SS 316 Socket Weld Flange, is critical for meeting the specific requirements of any piping system.
+Solitaire Overseas supplies ASTM A182 F316 flanges to oil & gas, pharmaceutical, marine, and chemical processing industries across 60+ countries.

 Request SS 316 Flanges Quote !